-The certificated staff elects a Site Leadership Team (SLT) each year that consists of the school administrators, the Instructional Coach, a special education teacher, Teaching and Learning Council leader, and one teacher representative for each grade level (12 members).
-The goal of having 12 members is to get a diverse perspective and make sure each group and grade level is represented and that all teachers' input is considered.
+The certificated staff elects a Site Leadership Team (SLT) each year that consists of the school administrators, the Instructional Coach, a special education teacher, Teaching and Learning Council leader, and one teacher representative for each grade level.
+The ensures each group and grade level is represented and that all teachers' input is considered.
 This also helps to ensure that McKinley is "leading from the middle" and that this group is representative of the school staff.
 This committee combines the old "Leadership Committee" and the "PD Committee."